-- clients query for the data too frequently or cache them too little - no data pagination is provided - no limits on the data fields set, or too large binary data (graphics, audio, video, etc.) is being transmitted.
+- clients query the data too frequently or cache it too little - no data pagination is provided - no limits are set on the data fields, or too large binary data (graphics, audio, video, etc.) is transmitted.

-All these problems must be solved with setting limitations on field sizes and properly decomposing endpoints.
-If some entity comprises both "lightweight" data (let's say, the name and the description of the recipe) and "heavy" data (let's say, the promo picture of the beverage which might easily be a hundred times larger than the text fields), it's better to split endpoints and pass only a reference to the "heavy" data (a link to the image, in our case) - this will allow at least setting different cache policies for different kinds of data.
+All these problems must be addressed by setting limitations on field sizes and properly decomposing endpoints.
+If an entity comprises both "lightweight" data (such as the name and description of a recipe) and "heavy" data (such as the promotional picture of a beverage which might easily be a hundred times larger than the text fields), it's better to split endpoints and pass only a reference to the "heavy" data (e.g., a link to the image).
+This will also allow for setting different cache policies for different kinds of data.

-As a useful exercise, try modeling the typical lifecycle of a partner's app's main functionality (for example, making a single order) to count the number of requests and the amount of traffic that it takes.
-It might turn out that the reason for the increased amount of requests / network traffic consumption was a mistake made in the design of state change notification endpoints.
+As a useful exercise, try modeling the typical lifecycle of a partner's app's main functionality (e.g., making a single order) to count the number of requests and the amount of traffic it requires.
+It might turn out that the high number of requests or increased network traffic consumption is due to a mistake in the design of state change notification endpoints.
 We will discuss this issue in detail in the "Bidirectional Data Flow" chapter of "The API Patterns" section of this book.

-11. No Results Is a Result
+14. No Results Is a Result

-If a server processed a request correctly and no exceptional situation occurred - there must be no error.
-Regretfully, the antipattern is widespread - of throwing errors when no results are found.
+If a server processes a request correctly and no exceptional situation occurs, there should be no error.
+Unfortunately, the antipattern of throwing errors when no results are found is widespread.